Recognition of civil marriage in Israel

-Marriage in Israel is restricted to religious marriages performed by recognized confessional communities.
-However, civil marriages entered into abroad are recognized in Israeli law, including same-sex marriages.
+Marriage in Israel is regulated by the religious courts of recognized confessional communities.
+However, civil marriages, including same-sex marriages, performed under foreign jurisdictions are recognized by Israeli law.

 History

-In 1951, the Supreme Court of Israel ruled that marriages entered into outside Israel conducted by a rabbinical court in accordance with halakha must be recognized in Israel.
+In 1953, the Supreme Court of Israel ruled that marriages performed outside Israel conducted by a rabbinical court in accordance with halakha must be recognized in Israel.
 The case before the court involved a couple who were not residents or citizens of Israel at the time of their marriage.
 However, commentators have noted that the case did not deal with a situation where one or both of the couple were residents or citizens of Israel, nor with a civil marriage abroad.

-The issue of recognition of civil marriages is of special significance in Judaism because Orthodox Judaism has various prohibitions involving marriages.
+The recognition of civil marriages is of special significance in Judaism because Orthodox Judaism has various prohibitions involving marriages.
 This includes, but is not limited to, restrictions on marriages involving a mamzer and by kohenim.
 Such marriages will not be sanctioned by religious authorities, and, as there is no form of civil marriage, cannot be formally entered into in Israel.
 The couples in these prohibited marriage situations sometimes marry overseas, mostly in Cyprus, which is near Israel.

-In 1962, the Supreme Court determined that the Ministry of the Interior must register as married couples who married in a civil marriage abroad, even if either or both of the couple were citizens of Israel.
+In 1962, the Supreme Court determined that the Ministry of the Interior must register married couples who married in a civil marriage abroad, even if either or both of the couple were citizens of Israel.
 The act of registration is for statistical purposes only, and not a recognition of the personal status of the couple, as registration does not determine the validity of the marriage.

 In 2006, the Supreme Court voted 6-1 to recognize same-sex marriages performed in other countries.

 In a judgement given in November 2006, retired President of the Supreme Court Aharon Barak ruled that the recognition of a civil marriage entered into abroad extended to its validity and recognition as a marriage for the purpose of Israeli law, overruling a rabbinical court, which had determined that a religious court had the authority to decide the validity or otherwise of a civil marriage entered into abroad.

 In 2010, Israel passed the Civil Union Law for Citizens with no Religious Affiliation, 2010, allowing a couple to form a civil union in Israel if they are both registered as officially not belonging to any religion.

 In 2017, the Florida Third District Court of Appeal held that although Israel recognizes "reputed spouses" as a legal union, the union is not a marriage under Israeli law, and therefore, Florida law does not recognize the relationship as a marriage.

+In September 2022, an Israeli court in Lod recognized civil and religious marriages solemnized on Zoom videoconference by officiants in Utah as legal.
+The ruling was upheld by the Supreme Court of Israel on 7 March 2023, with the court siding against the Interior Ministry who appealed the lower court's ruling.